 - I know dry shampoo has been the thing for quite a while but it has taken me time to come around to it.
 At first I didn’t really have a need for it but over the past year or two, I’ve changed some of my hair routine and have found it to be useful in some situations.
 I wanted to test out a wide variety of them to be able to make a good recommendation for you guys, and I can finally say with confidence that Aveda dry shampoo is by far my favorite of the many that I tried.
 I love the applicator method, it smells good, and it works WAY better than any other kind I have tried.
+You can check here to know what needs to be done for hair fall.
 One bottle also lasts much longer than any of the aerosol versions.

 - I finally got around to upgrading my iPhone and as such, I needed a new case.
 Unfortunately that kind of decision is coooommpletely overwhelming to me.
 There are just TOO many good options out there.
 After I narrowed it down to about 20 top choices, my friends helped me narrow it down further and this Slay case ended up being the clear winner.
 I mean really, how would I not get a case that was in some way a reference to Beyonce?
 Not even an option.